 General recommendations for youth athletes:

-Whether you’re child is ready to specialize or not, you can support their physical development and athletic aspirations by visiting Children's Colorado's Sports Medicine Clinic.
+Whether you’re child is ready to specialize or not, you can support their physical development and athletic aspirations by visiting Children's Colorado's Sports Medicine Center.

 The path from child to adult is straightforward (thanks to hormones), but not always smooth.
 Steer kids clear of embarrassment and social discomfort by preparing them for puberty and giving them the confidence to face it head on.